SzVarga/Spatial-SIR/README.md

 # Spatial-SIR

-This is a project that implements a Spatial-SIR toy model.
+This is a project that implements a Spatial-SIR toy model based on the implementation of the Boid class [[1]](#1) by Craig Reynolds.

 ## Usage